ahmetegesel/global-error-handler/README.md

 # global-error-handler
-This package is for handling error in any type of Javascript application in aspect oriented way.
+This package is for handling error in any type of Javascript application in an aspect oriented way.

 ## Installation
 ```